Study of polarization of even-denominator fractional quantum Hall states in SU(4) Graphene: Results Conclusion

 \section{Results \& Conclusion}

 We observed that the EDFQH states do not correspond to the Fermi sea of CFs.
+According to the Chern-Simon's theory, we have different degeneracy for four $\Lambda$-levels.
+Also in our earlier study of SU(2) system \cite{PLA_MI}, we didn’t get the CF Fermi-sea using Chern-Simon’s theory.
 Zibrov \textit{et. al.} \cite{Zibrov_Nat14} proposed that the EDFQH states are associated with a phase transition from a partial sublattice polarized \cite{PSP} to a canted antiferromagnet phase \cite{CAF}.
 With this idea, Sujit \textit{et. al.} \cite{PRB98_2018} concluded that there is a phase transition from a state with $V \neq 0, S = 0, M = 0$ to one with $V = 0$ and either $S$ or $M \neq 0$.
-They have noted also that the flux attachments for the state at $\nu = 1/4$ are related to those found for $\nu = 1/2$ by $j\rightarrow j+1$ for $j=k_1, k_3, m_1, m_2, n$ which agrees with our result too.
+Sujit and their group claimed that if the flux attachment set for $\nu = 1/2$ is denoted by an index $j=k_1, k_3, m_1, m_2, n$, then for $\nu = 1/4$ the flux attachment set is found to have $j+1$ i.e. each of the indices are increased by one.
+This observation also agrees with our result.
 In this article, we have accumulated all possible wave-functions for the recently observed EDFQH states at $\nu = 1/2, 1/4$ and calculated their ground state energies which help us to find out the befitted wave functions for those states.
-An understanding of the suitable ground state wave function for those two EDFQH states awaits future theoretical developments.